USB flash drive: USB killer

+"Handmade" USB drives

+"Handmade" USB drives, containing movies and other related content, have also been reported.

 Current and future developments

 Semiconductor corporations have worked to reduce the cost of the components in a flash drive by integrating various flash drive functions in a single chip, thereby reducing the part-count and overall package-cost.

 Flash drive capacities on the market increase continually.
 High speed has become a standard for modern flash drives.
 Capacities exceeding 256 GB were available on the market as early as 2009.

-Lexar is attempting to introduce a USB FlashCard, which would be a compact USB flash drive intended to replace various kinds of flash memory cards.
+Lexar attempted to introduce a USB FlashCard, which would be a compact USB flash drive intended to replace various kinds of flash memory cards.
 Pretec introduced a similar card, which also plugs into any USB port, but is just one quarter the thickness of the Lexar model.
 Until 2008, SanDisk manufactured a product called SD Plus, which was a SecureDigital card with a USB connector.

-SanDisk has also introduced a new technology to allow controlled storage and usage of copyrighted materials on flash drives, primarily for use by students.
-This technology is termed FlashCP.
+SanDisk introduced a digital rights management technology called FlashCP that they had purchased in 2005 to control the storage and usage of copyrighted materials on flash drives, primarily for use by students.